 OAWP is required to verify that landowners are implementing the BMPs identified in their NOIs.
 Rule 5M-1.008, F.A.C., outlines the procedures used to verify the implementation of agricultural BMPs.
 BMP implementation is verified through annual surveys submitted by producers enrolled in the BMP Program and site visits by OAWP staff.
 Producers not implementing BMPs according to the process outlined in Chapter 5M-1, F.A.C., are referred to DEP for enforcement action after attempts at remedial action are exhausted.

 FDACS staff conduct site visits to verify that all BMPs are being implemented correctly and to review nutrient and irrigation management records.
 In addition, OAWP verifies that cost-share items are being implemented correctly.
 Site visits are prioritized based on the date the NOI was signed, the date of the last BMP verification site visit, whether a survey was completed by the producer or not for the most recent year, and whether the operation has received cost-share funding.
+FDACS is to conduct an onsite inspection of each producer implementing BMPs at least every two years and provide information it obtains to DEP, subject to any confidentiality restrictions.

 Section 403.067, F.S., requires that, where water quality problems persist despite the proper implementation of adopted agricultural BMPs, FDACS must reevaluate the practices, in consultation with DEP, and modify them if necessary.
 Continuing water quality problems may be detected through the monitoring component of the BMAP and other DEP and SFWMD activities.
 If a reevaluation of the BMPs is needed, FDACS will also include SFWMD and other partners in the process.
 Section 2.3.1 provides further details on the need for reevaluation of existing practices.